ManlyMarco/AI-HF_Patch/README.md

 4. Wait until it's done and enjoy the game!

 ## What mods are included?
-You can see a list of all included mods in the source code [here under the "Components" section](https://github.com/ManlyMarco/AI-HF_Patch/blob/master/patch.iss).
+You can see a list of all included plugins and links to their websites and authors [here](https://github.com/ManlyMarco/AI-HF_Patch/blob/master/Plugin%20Readme.md).
+You can see what content mods are included after installing the patch by running KKManager (installed to the game directory) and navigating to the zipmods tab.

 ## Discussion and help
 If you need any help, visit the Koikatsu Discord server and check out the #faqs channel.
 If you didn't find what you need, feel free to ask in the #help channel or in comments under this post, we'll be happy to help!